-Thanks to the allocation of state stimulus funds to offset the negative impacts of COVID, the Port will be able to address critical capital needs over the next five years despite the financial impacts of the COVID pandemic.
+Thanks to the allocation of federal stimulus funds through ARPA, the Port will be able to address critical capital needs over the next five years despite the financial impacts of the COVID pandemic.
 Highlights of the programmed projects include state of good repair work identified through the FIRPA process, thus protecting historic pier structures.
 The CIP also funds strategic enhancement projects with benefits stretching well beyond the waterfront.
 Most notable among the enhancements is the Waterfront Resilience Program, the first \$500 million phase of which is included in the CIP.
 This investment will significantly improve earthquake safety and performance of portions of the Embarcadero Seawall, provide near-term flood protection improvements, and plan for additional long-term resilience and adaptation of the northern waterfront.